Changes to the yesterday report are marked.

 - on-premise consumption in hotels, except for hotel guests;

-- nightclubs, on-premise consumption outlets (except for food delivery), playrooms, casinos.
+- nightclubs, on-premise consumption outlets (except for food delivery), playrooms, fitness centres, casinos, betting and gaming outlets.

 - Prohibition on the banks to pay dividends to shareholders, except in the form of treasury shares.
 The measure applies until revoked.